itssimplysafaa/MeganTheeStallionChatBot/README.md

 # MeganTheeStallionChatBot

-This is basically a chatbot that talks like Megan Thee Stallion because Ms.Girl is an icon and a bad bleep
+This application is a discord chat bot that talks like Megan Thee Stallion.
+When the user asks questions, it will respond in a way that Megan Thee Stallion would respond.